SAT Practice Tests vs. the Real Test: Key Differences

 Practice Your Test-Taking Strategies

 When you are studying, you develop certain exam-taking strategies.
 Perhaps you prefer dealing with easier questions first, then go back to the harder questions.
 Whatever method you have, gives you autonomy over the exam, but you have to know exactly which methods work in your favor.
-That way, you will be prepared for the official SAT and won’t be thrown off guard by the questions.
-Practice tests are a great way to keep track of your strategies as they will be a very important part of your preparation process.

 Practice with a Bubble Sheet

-Bubble sheets are part of the SAT and are usually the most trivial instrument for students during the exam.
-You may get the answer right on the booklet, but get it wrong on your bubble sheet.
-By practicing with a bubble sheet, you are giving yourself the advantage to keep track of your answers when you take the real test.
+By practicing with a bubble sheet, you are giving yourself the advantage of keeping track of your answers when you take the real test.
 It can also prevent you from circling the wrong answer on a different line on the test (this is especially for the Reading section).

 Find Your Area of Focus